 Looking To Plan Your Bali Itinerary?

-- Don’t forget your beach essentials!
+- Don’t forget to pack your beach essentials!
 Make sure you bring good sunscreen, a wide-brimmed travel hat, polarized sunglasses and insect repellent for your Bali trip.

-- We’re certain you’ll be snapping tons of photos during your trip – and if you want good pictures of surfers, you will need a camera with a good lens.
-We travel with a Canon Rebel and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+- We’re certain you’ll be snapping tons of photos during your trip – and if you want good pictures of surfers, you will need a real camera with a good lens.
+We travel with a Canon Rebel and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 - Want videos from the water?
 Invest in a GoPro for your trip – or a similar (less expensive!) waterproof action camera.

-- It’s always a good idea to have a guidebook when visiting a foreign country!
+- It’s always a good idea to have a guidebook when visiting any foreign country!

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.